grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-html/selection/selection-not.md

 ---
 title: 'Selection.not(selector)'
-excerpt: 'Remove elements from the set of matched elements.'
+description: 'Remove elements from the set of matched elements.'
 ---

 # Selection.not(selector)